abhi93shekJha/python_concepts/multithreading_and_multiprocessing.md

 - Context switching is time consuming.
 - A single core can only execute one thread at a time concurrently.
 - It is generally helpful when there is heavy I/O operations (reading, writing to a file, making a network request etc.).
-- In python multithreading in only concurrent unlike java where is it parallel as well.
+- In python multithreading is only concurrent unlike java where is it parallel as well.

 ### Parallelism
 - Here multiple threads can run concurrently and at the same time.